Application Information for L4G Co-Funded Grants

-- Organization embraces use of the standardized question set and data collection via the SurveyMonkey platform; participation in technical-assistance offerings provided through L4G; contribution of anonymized data to benchmarks; and sharing data and lessons with Shared Insight and its nominating funder.
+- Organization embraces using the standardized question set and data analysis via the SurveyMonkey platform; participating in L4G coaching offerings; contributing anonymized data to benchmarks; and sharing data and lessons with its nominating funder and Shared Insight.

 - Organization’s leadership team demonstrates commitment to engaging in the downstream activities associated with implementing high-quality feedback loops, including:

-– Communicating and advocating the value of beneficiary feedback to staff and other stakeholders
+– Communicating and advocating the value of client feedback to staff and other stakeholders;

-– Dealing with hard situations that could arise from receiving or responding to feedback
+– Dealing with the challenges that could arise from receiving or responding to feedback; and

-- Organization has sufficient capacity to execute on the proposal and to participate in Listen4Good technical-assistance sessions (group and individual) and Shared Insight’s evaluation of the project.
+- Organization has sufficient capacity to execute on the proposal and to participate in L4G coaching sessions and Shared Insight’s evaluation of the project.

 - Organization understands the parameters of administering client surveys in multiple languages.
 The L4G survey’s five core questions are available pre-translated in Spanish, Chinese (traditional characters), and Vietnamese.
 If organizations wish to collect data in other languages, they must provide the translations (L4G has an online translation tool) and then manually enter the data into SurveyMonkey in English, Spanish, Chinese, or Vietnamese.